-Basyal (2063) discussing about the financial sector reform in his article "Financial Sector Reform Program in Nepal: Prospects and Challenges" states that the host of challenges and complexities that confront the financial system of Nepal could be categorized as the weak financial position of most of the government-owned financial institutions as reflected in their negative net worth and huge accumulated losses, higher portions of NPA, predominance of the informal financial system, high interest rate differential between the formal and informal sectors, large interests spread between lending and borrowing rates in the formal financial sector etc. it is estimated that the size of the NPA in the commercial banking system is as high as 18 % and 50% of this ratio we can found in the two largest banks (RBB and NBL).
+Poudel (2004) in his article "Financial System, Impaired Assets and their Resolution in Nepal" states that NPL/total loan ratio of Nepal is the highest among China, Japan, Korea, Malaysia, Philippines and Thailand.
+NPL in Nepalese banking sector has been mounting since early 1990's financial system of Nepal could be categorized as the weak financial position of most of the government-owned financial institutions as reflected in their negative net worth and huge accumulated losses, higher portions of NPA, predominance of the informal financial system, high interest rate differential between the formal and informal sectors, large interests spread between lending and borrowing rates in the formal financial sector etc. it is estimated that the size of the NPA in the commercial banking system is as high as 18 % and 50% of this ratio we can found in the two largest banks (RBB and NBL).
 For resolving this situation the government has initiated FSR program.
 He argues that the government has a paramount role in building an atmosphere for paving the way for the emergence of professional management and efficient financial operations not only in the institutions owned by it but also in the private owned institutions.
 To tackle this problem, the financial system should be strengthened by improving its regulatory and supervisory systems.
 He explain the FSR strategy should ensure that financial institutions are run in accordance with sound business principles and practices.
 The central bank's capability for effective supervision of the financial institutions should be enhanced.
 Similarly, financial discipline based on adequate provisions of disclosure and implementation of internationally recognized accounting and auditing practices and systems should be ensured.
 Competition oriented policies should be pursued along with strong regulatory supervisory framework to enhance financial sector efficiency and effectiveness.